MaxLugo/denton/README.md

 The methodology was taken from: https://www.imf.org/external/pubs/ft/qna/pdf/2017/chapter6.pdf

-The package use the FCO of the minimization problem to get the optimal solution.
+The package use the FOC of the minimization problem to get the optimal solution.

 Requirements:
 python 3+